Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/publications.md

 <!---**Recently accepted paper**-->

-**About Manuscripts**: There are also 5 CHI manuscripts in submitting or under reviewing process.
-If you want to learn more about these research projects please contact me for further details!
+**About Manuscripts**:

-- [**AgentAvatar in Virtual Reality**](https://www.xiaowenyuan.design/agent), plan to submit to CHI 2025
+There are 5 projects ongoing and plan to be submitted.

-  - Xiaowen Yuan, **Ruiqi Chen**, Sunny Yu, Yukang Yan
+There are also 4 CHI manuscripts under reviewing process.
+Due to the double-blind review process required for the second round of CHI review, the content of these CHI projects cannot be publicly disclosed currently.

 <!---
 - Enhancing Rehabilitation of Oral and Spoken Abilities among Deaf and Hard of Hearing Children (plan to be submitted to CHI 25)